A success timeline featuring the most significant achievements of Ilia Malinin.

 In 2019, Ilia Malinin became the U.S. national novice bronze medalist.

-In September 2022, Ilia Malinin was named to Time magazine's Time 100 Next List of emerging leaders.
+In September 2022, Ilia Malinin was named to Time magazine's Time 100 Next List.

 In 2022, Ilia Malinin became the World Junior champion.

-In 2022, at the U.S. International Classic, Ilia Malinin became the first skater to successfully land a quadruple Axel in international competition.
-He won the event overall.
+In 2022, at the U.S. International Classic, Ilia Malinin became the first skater to successfully land a quadruple Axel in international competition during his free skate, which was set to the Euphoria soundtrack.

 In 2023, Ilia Malinin became Grand Prix Final champion.

-In December 2024, Ilia Malinin won the Grand Prix Final for the second consecutive time with a total score of 292.12.
-He became the first figure skater to land all six types of quadruple jumps in one program, despite falling on one of his quadruple Lutzes.
+In December 2024, Ilia Malinin won the Grand Prix Final for the second consecutive time.
+He scored 105.43 in the short program and attempted seven quadruple jumps in his free skate, falling on one quadruple Lutz.
+His free skate earned 186.69 points, bringing his total score to 292.12.
+Malinin also became the first figure skater to land all six types of quadruple jumps in one program.

-During the 2024-25 Grand Prix series, Ilia Malinin won the 2024 Skate America and the 2024 Skate Canada International, securing a spot at the ISU Grand Prix Final.
-Malinin addressed the pressure of being the World Champion and needing to learn how to handle it.
+During the 2024–25 Grand Prix series, Ilia Malinin won the 2024 Skate America and the 2024 Skate Canada International, securing a spot at the ISU Grand Prix Final.
+He acknowledged the pressure of being the World Champion and the challenges he faced.

-In 2024, Ilia Malinin became a World champion.
+In 2024, Ilia Malinin became a World champion in figure skating.

-In 2024, Ilia Malinin defended his title at the U.S. Nationals, securing first place in both the short and long programs despite struggling with new boots during training in the weeks leading up to the competition.
-He expressed uncertainty about his performance due to the boot issues.
+In 2024, Ilia Malinin defended his title at the U.S. Nationals, securing first place in both the short and long programs.
+He revealed he had been struggling with his new boots during training, which made his performance uncertain.

-A month later, in 2025, Ilia Malinin won the 2025–26 Grand Prix Final, his third consecutive title at this event.
-He earned a new personal best and record score of 238.24 points in the free skate, landing a record of seven clean quadruple jumps.
+A month later, in 2025, Ilia Malinin competed at and won the 2025–26 Grand Prix Final, his third consecutive title at this event.
+He earned a new personal best and record score of 238.24 points in the free skate, during which he landed a record of seven clean quadruple jumps.

-At the 2025 Skate Canada International, Ilia Malinin broke his own record in the free skate with a score of 228.97, finishing with a personal-best total of 333.81.
-He expressed that it "wasn't perfect" and hoped to push the record even higher.
+At 2025 Skate Canada International, Ilia Malinin broke his own record in the free skate with a score of 228.97, finishing with a personal-best total of 333.81.
+After the performance, he expressed that he hoped to push the record even higher.

-Ilia Malinin opened his season with a win at the 2025 CS Lombardia Trophy in September 2025.
+In 2025, Ilia Malinin opened his season with a win at 2025 CS Lombardia Trophy in September.

-Later in March 2025, Ilia Malinin secured his second consecutive World title, winning the gold medal at the World Championships in Boston.
-He became the first skater to land all six types of quadruple jumps in a single program during the free skate.
+In March 2025, Ilia Malinin won the gold medal at the World Championships in Boston, earning his second consecutive World title.
+He ranked first in both the short program and the free skate, becoming the first skater to successfully land all six types of jumps as quadruples in a single program in competition.
 During the gala, Malinin dedicated his performance, To Build a Home by The Cinematic Orchestra, to the victims and first responders of the American Airlines Flight 5342 crash.

-The following month, in 2025, Ilia Malinin took his sixth individual Grand Prix gold at the 2025 Grand Prix de France.
+The following month, in 2025, Ilia Malinin took his sixth individual Grand Prix gold at 2025 Grand Prix de France.
+He expressed confidence and happiness with his performance despite feeling nervous.

-In January 2026, Ilia Malinin won his fourth straight national title at the U.S. Figure Skating Championships, finishing with a total score of 324.88 points.
-He was subsequently named to the 2026 Winter Olympic team.
+In January 2026, Ilia Malinin won his fourth straight national title at the 2026 U.S. Figure Skating Championships.
+He decided to "play it safe" in the long program with fewer quad jumps due to breaking in a new pair of boots and was subsequently named to the 2026 Winter Olympic team.

 Instagram is a photo and video-sharing social networking service owned...